telepresenceio/telepresence/quick-start/demo-react.md

   </Alert>

 <Alert severity="success">
-    You now have Telepresence installed on your workstation and a Kubernetes cluster configured in your terminal.
+    You now have Telepresence installed on your workstation and a Kubernetes cluster configured in your terminal!
 </Alert>

 ## 2. Test Telepresence